 - Add the Brussels sprouts and sauté over medium-high heat for a few minutes, or until they're slightly browned.
 This caramelization will add a lot of flavor to the recipe.

-- Add the stock (the liquid should partially cover the sprouts), bring to a boil, then lower to a simmer and cook until the liquid is reduced by about half (10 to 15 minutes), stirring occasionally.
+- Add the stock, bring to a boil, then lower to a simmer and cook until the liquid is reduced by about half (5 to 10 minutes), stirring occasionally.

 - Stir in the butter, season with Kosher salt and lemon juice and serve right away.